marthaluka/project_5_fungal_whole_genome_and_phylogeny/Project_Flow.md

 - After obtaining our data from the hpc environment we proceeded on to perform a fastqc analysis on the 5 samples.
 The fastc was performed using version fastqc/0.11.7 on ILRI's HPC environment.

 - The exact commands: module load fastqc/0.11.7 .
-Then changed to the Group5_RT_miniproject directory: cd Group5_RT_miniproject/Data/Raw_reads.
+Then changed to the working directory for instance : cd Group5_RT_miniproject/Data/Raw_reads.
 We then ran fastqc on the raw_reads data directory

 - sidenote: *To review: create a short bash script that runs the fastqc and makes directory: Results/QC_data/fastqc_raw_reads*